navcoin/navcoin-org/content/roadmap/open-alias.md

 externalUrl: https://navhub.org/projects/open-alias/
 ---

-NavCoin Core 'Open Alias' 4.3.0 is now available for download.
-OpenAlias is an open standard that allows users to transform a lengthy alphanumeric wallet address into a form that’s much easier to read, write, and remember.
+OpenAlias is an open standard that allows users to transform a lengthy alphanumeric wallet address into a form that’s much easier to read, write, and&nbsp;remember.